 Price: £745 + VAT

-For the first time ever I am offering a practical element to an Antique Furniture Course.
+I now offer a practical element to my Antique Furniture Course.

 Join in and have a go at repairing a piece of furniture and appreciate the satisfaction of bringing something back to life.